Moduli of Tango structures and dormant Miura opers: Pre-Tango structures on a log-curve

-Moreover, the following Proposition \ref{T01} holds.
-By this proposition, {\it the notion of a dormant generic Miura $\mfg$-oper may be thought of as a generalization of the notion of a Tango structure}.
+Moreover, the following Theorem \ref{Td01} holds; by this proposition, {\it the notion of a dormant generic Miura $\mfg$-oper may be thought of as a generalization of the notion of a Tango structure}.

 \bt[Theorem \ref{ThD}, (i)] \leavevmode\\ \ \ \ Let $\vec{\varepsilon} := (\varepsilon_i)_{i=1}^r \in k^{\times r}$, and write $- \vec{\varepsilon} := (-\varepsilon_i)_{i=1}^r$ (where $\vec{\varepsilon} := \emptyset$ and $- \vec{\varepsilon} := \emptyset$ if $r =0$).
 Then, the composite isomorphism